 PROVIDER NAME/ADDRESS: Contact Person Phone Number Provider Number Date Submitted Name of item or supply Manufacturer Provide a brief description Procedure (CPT or HCPCS) code.
-(Indic ate if there is no HCPCS code for th ne item) Can an existing HCPCS code from the f ee schedule cover this item?
-YES No Explain Did this item replace another supply p eviously used for the medical con dition?
+(Indic ate if there is no HCPCS code for the item) Can an existing HCPCS code from the f ee schedule cover this item?
+YES No Explain Did this item replace another supply p reviously used for the medical co ndition?
 YES No If yes, explain reason for change (exam exacerbation of the patient's conditior e packaged item?
-Is there potential to alleviate an Diagnostic indication(s).
+Is there potential to alleviate an 1: ett.)
+Diagnostic indication(s).
 Duration and frequency of use.
+Duration and frequency of use.
 Proposed advantages of the new care, service, or supply.
 Estimates of charges for the requested coverage (charge billed to Medicaid by your agency) Actual cost and source Does Medicare and/or another insurance company cover this?
-YES No (Attach verification, if available) No Extent to which the requested coverage is currently in use in North Carolina (if known) porting data from research studies This request of can be submitted by the provider or the e beneficiary via the provider.
+YES No. (Attach verification, if available) Extent to which the requested coverage is currently in use in North Carolina (if known) porting data from research studie This request of can be submitted by the provider or t he beneficiary via the provider.